Rio Rancho High School: History

-The state rejected the proposal of Rio Rancho High School, however Intel Corp. offered to build the high school instead, which they did and leased it back at $1 per year for 30 years, and when the lease ended, Intel donated the school to a non-profit organization responsible for running the school.
+Initially, the state rejected the proposal of Rio Rancho High School.
+However, Intel Corporation offered to build the high school instead and lease it back at $1 per year for thirty years.
+When the lease ended, Intel donated the school to a non-profit organization responsible for running the school.

-It opened in 1997.
+The school opened in 1997.
 Previously students in the school district at the high school level attended Albuquerque Public Schools.
-In April 1997 Rio Rancho High officials stated they had not yet finished development of programs for students with special needs.
+In April 1997, Rio Rancho High officials said that they had not yet finished development of programs for students with special needs.

-In 2008, due to overcrowding, Rio Rancho Public Schools built the new V. Sue Cleveland High School, which opened in August 2009.
-In 2009, incoming 9th through 11th grade students who resided south of Northern Blvd began attend Rio Rancho High School and all residing north of Northern Blvd began to attend V. Sue Cleveland High School.
+In 2008, due to overcrowding, Rio Rancho Public Schools constructed V. Sue Cleveland High School, which opened in August 2009.
+As a result, incoming 9th through 11th grade students who resided south of Northern Blvd began attend Rio Rancho High School and all residing north of Northern Blvd began to attend V. Sue Cleveland High School.
 The class of 2010 continued to attend Rio Rancho High School regardless of where they resided in Rio Rancho.

-President Barack Obama hosted a Town Hall meeting at the high school on May 14, 2009 regarding credit card reform.
+President Barack Obama hosted a town hall meeting at the school on May 14, 2009 regarding credit card reform.